-- Onsite combined heat and power (CHP) - Smart grid technologies - Microgrids - Actions that reduce impervious surfaces can reduce the potential for flooding by retaining stormwater in place.
-These types of actions include, but are not limited to: - Expanding or restoring green space - Installing green roofs, rain gardens, bioswales, pervious pavers, and other green infrastructure (as well as requiring them for future development) - Installing green roofs and planting trees adjacent to buildings can regulate indoor temperatures during extreme heat events - Expanding and protecting alternative transportation routes (bicycle, pedestrian, bus, and rail) provides network redundancies and alternative routes for emergency evacuation mean of all projections at each time step.
+- Installing green roofs, rain gardens, bioswales, pervious pavers, and other green infrastructure (as well as requiring them for future development) - Installing green roofs and planting trees adjacent to buildings can regulate indoor temperatures during extreme heat events - Expanding and protecting alternative transportation routes (bicycle, pedestrian, bus, and rail) provides network redundancies and alternative routes for emergency evacuation

 The following table identifies specific greenhouse gas reduction actions from the previous chapters that have the potential to reduce risk from climate hazards, and which hazards they address.
+Please see Appendix III for the full Climate Adaptation Plan.